Sriracha Sweet Chili Brussels Sprouts

 Recipe Ingredients:

-Here’s everything you’ll need to make these sweet and spicy Brussels sprouts along with how to prep the ingredients.
+Here’s everything you’ll need to make these sweet and spicy Brussels sprouts.
 See the recipe card below for the exact quantities.

 Ingredients for Sriracha Sweet Chili Roasted Brussels Sprouts with Brussels sprouts in white distressed colander and remaining ingredients in glass bowls.

-• Brussels Sprouts: When buying Brussels sprouts, look for bright green heads with leaves that are tightly packed.
+• Brussels Sprouts: When buying Brussels sprouts, look for bright green heads with tightly packed leaves.
 They should be firm and heavy for their size.
 Avoid any with yellowing leaves or black spots.
 Small sprouts are usually sweeter than large ones.
-Use within 3 to 4 days of purchasing because they tend to take on a more "cabbagey" flavor the older they get.
+Use within 3 to 4 days of purchasing because they tend to take on a more “cabbagey” flavor the older they get.

 • Canola Oil: Use any neutral-flavored oil such as grapeseed.